Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization

-First, we motivate the design process for updating $\eta_t$ and $\lambda$ in Option \textbf{(I)}, guided by the convergence analysis.
+\textbf{Rationale behind the update of Option I.} First, we motivate the design process for updating $\eta_t$ and $\lambda$ in Option \textbf{(I)}, guided by the convergence analysis.
 We illustrate the technical details leading to the parameter choices in Step~\ref{eq:parameter-definition} by introducing a template equality that forms the basis of our analysis. \begin{proposition} Let $\{\vz_t\}_{t=0}^{T+1}$ be generated by \cref{alg:algorithm}.
 Define the ``approximation error'' as $\ve_{t+1} \triangleq \vF(\vz_{t+1}) - \vF(\vz_t) - \dF(\vz_t)(\vz_{t+1}-\vz_t)$.
 Then for any $\vz\in \reals^d$, we have